Medication to prevent joint damage

 Some of methotrexate's side effects occur because it interferes with the effect that has in the body.
 The risk of these side effects can be lowered by also taking low-dose (5 to 10 mg) once a week.
 Studies have shown that this helped more than half of the people who had side effects to continue their treatment with methotrexate.

-It is also possible to inject the medication under the skin or into a muscle instead: When the medication is given in this way, side effects such as nausea, diarrhea and inflammations of the membranes lining the mouth are less common.
+It is also possible to inject the medication under the skin or into a muscle instead of taking a tablet: Side effects such as nausea, diarrhea and inflammations of the membranes lining the mouth are less common then.

-Because of the increased risk of infections, pneumonia is more likely to develop.
-In very rare cases the medications can cause other serious side effects too, such as liver damage or changes in blood cell count.
-In order to detect these kinds of serious side effects earlier, blood and urine samples are tested regularly during the treatment.
-It's generally always important to talk to a doctor if side effects occur.
+Because of the increased risk of infections, the conventional disease-modifying drugs increase the risk of pneumonia.
+In very rare cases, the medications can cause other serious side effects too, such as liver damage or changes in blood cell count.
+In order to detect these kinds of serious side effects earlier, doctors regularly check blood and urine samples.
+It is generally always important to talk to a doctor if side effects occur.

 When are biologics an option?

-The following biologic DMARDs have been approved for use in Germany and other countries:
+The biologic DMARDs approved for use in Germany and other countries include:

 • Abatacept